 That, or because you literally haven’t been there, with there being Walt Disney World, and are planning your first visit.
 If that’s the case, take some solace in the fact that everyone makes some mistake their first trip.
 No amount of planning can prevent the inevitable error.
 On second thought, maybe that’s more disconcerting than it is reassuring.
 I guess just know that you’re in good company.

 This post takes a look at what we feel are the “top” (and by top we don’t necessarily mean “best”…more like most common) mistakes first-timers to Walt Disney World make based on various blog post comments, social media feedback, and more.
-It’s hardly a scientific top 10 list (as much as I’d like to think the most people lamented missing the attraction listed at #1 here, that isn’t the case), but hopefully it provides some good food for thought, nonetheless.
+It’s hardly a scientific top 10 list, but hopefully it provides some good food for thought, nonetheless.

 So what are the biggest mistakes first time Walt Disney World visitors make?
 The answers may SHOCK AND ASTOUND YOU.
 Well, probably not, but we have to trick you into reading this somehow… 😉

 Florida is known as the “Sunshine State,” but I think that is a huge misnomer.
 In fact, I don’t really know why people flock to the state for its weather.
-Yeah, it doesn’t snow there and it’s sunny much of the year, but the summers are miserable with humidity, temperatures fluctuate dramatically in winter (and it does drop below freezing), and you’re virtually guaranteed some rain most days.
+Yeah, it doesn’t snow there and it’s sunny much of the year, but the summers are miserable with humidity.

 Okay, so the weather is still better than in the vast majority of states, but a common first-timer mistake is assuming Florida weather is perfect.
 You need to account for the reality of what you might encounter, rather than just assuming it’ll be all sunny days and puffy clouds.
 In the summer, you have to account for humidity and heat.
 In the early fall, it’s storm season at Walt Disney World.
 Late fall through winter and you have temperatures that range from freezing to the 80s, requiring that you pack for a variety of situations.